13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Which is 7.9 inches that are measured by the camera sensor.

-This means you can push this thing in really tight and take macro shots with the 20-millimeter F 1.8 G comes at just under $800.
+You can push this thing tight and take macro shots with the 20-millimeter F 1.8 G, which comes at just under $800.

 So, why did I choose this lens, and what other options did I consider?